 I joined Principle One as a graduate consultant in autumn 2019, having first completed an short internship.
 I knew I wanted to use my degree (in maths and statistics) to make a difference, but wasn’t sure what jobs would be open to me.
 I applied to Principle One to get an insight into technical consulting, and to see whether it appealed to me as a career.

-Our goal for the two weeks was to explore chatbots: how to build one, who might use one, and how they could help newly hired police officers work through the complex processes that form part of their job.
-During the internship we received short training courses from experts within Principle One, but were also given the space to experiment, develop new skills, and set our own direction as a team.
+I spent my internship working with two other students.
+During our two week placement we explored chatbots: how to build one, who might use one, and how they could help newly hired police officers work through the complex processes that form part of their job.
+We received short training courses from experts within Principle One, but were also given the space to experiment, develop new skills, and set our own direction as a team.
 As a result, all three of us felt it was the right decision to return to Principle One as graduates in full time roles.